13. Autofocus Performance

 Lastly, I found the Nikon Z6 to focus extremely accurately on a high-contrast test target when using Imatest software – enough so that it matched our best possible manual focus efforts in nearly every case.
 This is a big deal when testing lenses; the Z6 is pretty much “dead on” every single time.

-So, all things considered, the Z6 is an excellent camera for photographing stationary subjects.
-Especially if you already prefer shooting in live view, such as many architectural and landscape photographers, you’ll find the Z6’s AF-S to beat almost any other option on the market for focusing on a non-moving scene.
+Overall, the Nikon Z6 is excellent for stationary subjects.
+Especially if you already prefer shooting in live view, you will find the Z6’s AF-S to beat most other options on the market.
 It’s fast and accurate, and it has enough options to make autofocus easy even in tricky conditions.

 Although the Z6 does a great job at single-servo autofocus, continuous autofocus is more of a mixed bag.
 That’s especially true when you try to track your subject across the frame.
-Although it does a better job locking onto and following your subject than Nikon DSLRs in live view, it is far from perfect and frequently misses focus in a series of AF-C images.
-Note that it is hardly the worst tracking performance for a mirrorless camera, and you definitely can get good photos shooting AF-C, but it still lags behind DSLRs significantly.
+Although it does a better job locking onto and following your subject than Nikon DSLRs in live view, it can sometimes miss focus in a series of AF-C images.
+Note that it is hardly the worst tracking performance for a mirrorless camera, and you definitely can get good photos shooting AF-C, but it still seems to lag behind Nikon DSLRs.

 Previous Nikon users might find another thing odd: In AF-C mode, the red box that indicates proper focus never turns green, even when the photo is completely sharp.
 Instead, it stays red and unchanging the entire time, unless the Z6 has completely failed to find focus, at which point the box starts blinking.
 Although this isn’t unworkable behavior, it’s a bit disconcerting if you’ve internalized that red means out of focus and green means tack-sharp.